IQSS/IQSS.emacs/README.md

 -   **M-q:** Remapped to `bibtex-fill-entry` (bibtex mode only).
 -   **S-M-right:** (shift + meta + right arrow key) mapped to `windmove-right`; selects the window to the right of the currently active window. `S-M-left`, `S-M-up` and `S-M-down` also mapped to the corresponding windmove functions.

-## Suggested external programs<a id="orgheadline21"></a>
+## Suggested external programs<a id="suggested-external-programs"></a>

-Some of the requirements listed in Requirements (See section 2.2) make use of software that must be installed outside of emacs.
+Some of the requirements listed in [Requirements](#requirements) make use of software that must be installed outside of emacs.
 And of course you will need emacs itself!

-### External program download and installation<a id="orgheadline10"></a>
+### External program download and installation<a id="external-program-download-and-installation"></a>

 While emacs alone is very powerful, one of it's most important strengths is its ability to inter-operate with other software programs.
 Links to the download pages for several programs that can be used from with emacs are provided below (they are also very useful on their own!).
 Installation of all these programs follows normal conventions on each platform, just download, run the installer, and follow the instructions.